***go to the full list of our photo albums***

 2003, hot summer in Texas, we travelled far north to escape the

-heat, driving across Okalohoma, Missouri, Illinois, up to the Great Lakes area.
+heat.
+Driving across Okalohoma, Missouri, Illinois, we arrived at the Great Lakes area.

 We spent almost a week in the Garden City, Chicago, visited